gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Return_Clova_Home_Extension_Response.md

   }
 }
 ```
 {% endraw %}

 <div class="note">
 <p><strong>Note!</strong></p>
-<p>Responses must use HTTP 200 OK even when they return an error message.</p>
+<p>You must use the HTTP 200 OK response even when sending an error message.</p>
 </div>